Share Post:

 • Lead by example: Sales coaches should be willing to be coached themselves.
 They should also be able to practice their coaching.

 By tracking these six sales performance metrics and adopting an agile approach to coaching and management, you can monitor performance continually and adjust the moment you see things go astray.
-The result: an effective and efficient sales team that closes more deals faster.
+The result: an effective and efficient sales team with high rep retention that closes more deals faster.

 How to Continuously Improve and Maintain Sales Performance